Garden Waste Collection (Green Bin)

 Can I pay monthly or pay for a one-off collection?

-The annual charge is fixed for one year from 1st April to 31st March.
+The permit charge is fixed for one year from 1st April to 31st March.
 The charge must be paid in full and there is no pro-rata rate available.

 Can I put additional bags at the side of the bin?